flashcordon/big-history/Mystères-physique.md

 Emphasis on the should.
 Despite multiple big-budget experiments in 2016 and 2017, WIMPs have disappointed.
 And in May 2018, the XENON1T instrument in Italy — the biggest WIMP search to date — likewise reported finding nothing.
 In all three experiments, giant containers of liquid xenon served as dark matter dragnets, which would ideally, and occasionally, jostle some of the dark stuff we’re supposedly always swimming through, producing a telltale light.

 WIMPs also have failed to appear in other detection methods.
 Theories suggest the particles may occasionally destroy each other or decay, resulting in showers of gamma rays, but searches have found no convincing evidence.
 And many physicists expected that the Large Hadron Collider — the most powerful particle accelerator ever built — would produce heavy, novel particles, including WIMPs.
 But a decade of operations with no heavy partners to show for it has instead made some physicists question the whole notion of supersymmetry.

-Particle: Axion
-Year proposed: 1977  Mass: About 0.000000000000001 GeV

-After a humble start, the axion is now surging in the race.
-Physicists originally came up with this particle to help fix a problem with the strong nuclear force, one of nature’s four fundamental forces.
-The problem is particles that feel the strong force are persnickety; they don’t behave differently when either their electric charges are switched, or they get flipped upside down.
-The standard model is perfectly cool with this, but it bothered researchers, so they came up with a way to explain that unusual rigidness.
-As a side effect, the explanation also suggested the universe may be full of new hypothetical particles called axions.

-And, as it happens, axions also fit the bill for dark matter.
-Although the individual particles have a ridiculously low mass, the universe-forming Big Bang could have churned out axions in dizzying abundance — enough, in fact, to constitute all the dark matter in the cosmos.
-“A whole lot of the early universe’s energy gets dumped into these particles,” says University of Washington physicist Gray Rybka.
-“And because they don’t interact very much with anything else, you’d have all this leftover matter kicking about the universe.”
-Presto: dark matter!

-To catch any fleeting axions, researchers at the Axion Dark Matter eXperiment at the University of Washington cool a cylinder to nearly absolute zero before it emits a strong magnetic field, which should transform the theoretical dark matter particles into radio waves.

-ADMX became the first device with the sensitivity necessary for nabbing those hyper-aloof axions.
-It’s not much to look at, just a 13-foot-long metal cylinder sunk into the floor, cooled to just above absolute zero to silence any signal-masking perturbations.

-Essentially, a magnet inside cranks out a powerful magnetic field that, according to theory, should convert any nearby axions into your standard radio waves.
-To detect these infinitesimal signals — roughly a billionth of a billionth of a billionth of a watt each — ADMX has specially designed amplifiers.
-It’s the most sensitive radio receiver ever built.

-As for this dark matter dark horse’s name, credit MIT physicist Frank Wilczek.
-He coined it in the 1970s after randomly seeing Axion detergent — still manufactured today — on a store shelf.

 Particle: Sterile neutrino
 Year proposed: Late 1970s Mass: Roughly 1 GeV